RUSRUSHB/OneHotkey/README.md

 ### Overview

 The script contains multiple symbol mappings, including Greek letters, math fonts, frequently used letters, and structures.
 The following is a list of some typical mappings.
-Make sure that you have enter the formula input mode with `Alt`+`=` in OneNote or Word, or `Ctrl`+`=` in PowerPoint.
+Make sure that you have entered the formula input mode with `Alt`+`=`.

 |Code|Output|Category|Source|
 |----|------|----|---|